 The Impact of the Coronavirus on New York Federal and State Cases and Inmates

-As of May 10, 2020, the outbreak of the novel coronavirus, COVID-19, has sickened over 4 million people and taken the lives of over 279,000 – with these numbers rising dramatically every day.
-New York alone accounts for over 335,000 cases.
+As of June 28, 2020, the outbreak of the novel coronavirus, COVID-19, has sickened over 10 million people and taken the lives of almost 500,000 – with these numbers rising dramatically every day and a resurgence in many places underway in the United States.
+New York alone accounts for over 392,000 cases.
 It has changed the way we live, how we interact with others, and how businesses operate.
 It also has caused a myriad of temporary changes in both the federal and New York State criminal justice systems.
 We have continued to monitor these developments of the pandemic as they affect new arrests, pending cases, and inmates who may be eligible for early release.
 If you have any questions concerning how the coronavirus has affected a loved one’s arrest or term of incarceration, do not hesitate to contact us for a free consultation.

 How has COVID-19 Impacted New Arrests?

 Arrests by New York State and City Law Enforcement Agencies